Measures#

 • inventories of black spots;

-• maps and databases of pollution, erosion, salinity.
+• maps and databases of groundwater and surface water quality, soil pollution, erosion and salinity, etc.

 CEPA 4.6